flashbots/flashbots-docs/docs/flashbots-protect/gas-fee-refunds.md

 ## How to track refunds

 Refunds are tracked from a start date of July 8, 2024.

-Users will be able to view the unclaimed refund amount for an address in a public API in early July 2024.
+Users wil be able to view unclaimed refund amounts via an upcoming API.